feature-engine/feature_engine/docs/user_guide/imputation/AddMissingIndicator.rst

+.. _add_missing_indicator:

 AddMissingIndicator
 ===================

 The AddMissingIndicator() adds a binary variable indicating if observations are missing (missing indicator).
-It adds a missing indicator for both categorical and numerical variables.
-A list of variables for which to add a missing indicator can be passed, or the imputer will automatically select all variables.
+It adds missing indicators to both categorical and numerical variables.

+You can select the variables for which the missing indicators should be created passing a variable list to the `variables` parameter.
+Alternatively, the imputer will automatically select all variables.

-The imputer has the option to select if binary variables should be added to all variables, or only to those that show missing data in the train set, by setting the option how='missing_only'.
+The imputer has the option to add missing indicators to all variables or only to those that have missing data in the train set.
+You can change the behaviour using the parameter `missing_only`.

+If `missing_only=True`, missing indicators will be added only to those variables with missing data in the train set.
+This means that if you passed a variable list to `variables` and some of those variables did not have missing data, no missing indicators will be added to them.
+If it is paramount that all variables in your list get their missing indicators, make sure to set `missing_only=False`.

+It is recommended to use `missing_only=True` when not passing a list of variables to impute.

+Below a code example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).

 .. code:: python